cos316/assignment2-starter-code/README.md

 // `handler`.
 //
 // `method`: should support arbitrary method strings, and least each of "POST",
 //           "GET", "PUT", "DELETE".
-Method strings are case insensitive
+Method strings are case insensitive.
 //
 // `pattern`: patterns on the request _path_.
 Patterns can include arbitrary
 //           "directories".
 Directories can include "captures" of the form
 //           `:variable_name` that capture the actual directory value into a
 //            HTTP query paramter.
 Leading and trailing '/' (slash) characters
-//            are ignored
+//            are ignored.
 //
 // Example:
 //
 //   AddRoute("GET", "/users/:user/recent", RecentUserPosts)
 //
-// Should map all GET requests with a path of the form "/users/*/recent" to the
+// should map all GET requests with a path of the form "/users/*/recent" to the
 // `RecentUserPosts` handler.
 It should populate the query parameter "user" with
 // the value of the second directory.
 //